When you know what you want

 What information do I need to have in order to locate an article?

 When trying to locate a specific article, it is helpful to have as much information as possible.
-However, sometimes you may not have a full citation and that is OK.
-If you have the title of the article, you may be able to find it via the Easy Search tool on the library’s homepage.
+However, sometimes you may not have a full citation.
+Fortunately, if you have the title of the article, you may be able to find it via the Easy Search tool on the library’s homepage.
 If you have the title of the journal the article is located in and any other additional information such as the author, page numbers, or volume, the Journal and Article Locator is a good tool to try.

 If you are having trouble locating your article with these tools, it can be helpful to check Google Scholar for a reference or excerpt of the article you are looking for.
 Often, this will be accompanied by a full citation that you can then use with the library search tools.

 What should I do if there is no online full text of the article I need?

 If there is no full text online of the article you are looking for, check to see if there is a print version available.
 See this tutorial on locating a print copy of an article.
 If there is a print copy, note it's location.
 You can either pick it up at the library where it is housed, or place a request for it and pick it up at any campus library of your choosing.

 If you are not located on campus, there are a variety of ways you can access print resources.
 This FAQ page on accessing library resources from a distance will help you determine the best way to access the materials you need.

 How can I create a link to a subject search?

 Creating a link to a subject search is very straightforward using existing library tools.
 To do this, go to the Online Journals & Databases tool.
 At the top of the page there is a “Subjects” tab.
 Click on this.
 Below there will be two boxes.
 In one you can choose a subject and in the other you can choose one or more subcategories (click and hold ctrl to select multiple subcategories).
 Perform your search.
 To create a link to the results of this search, copy and paste the URL from your search bar on the results page.
 The only drawback to this method is that the subject categories are predetermined and cannot be changed at this time.